annasbestest/annasbestest.github.io/_posts/2024/2024-07-01-opening-victoria-open-data.md

 The State Government of Victoria's _"open data platform"_ <a href="https://www.data.vic.gov.au/about-datavic">DataVic</a> is promoted as _"the place to discover and access Victorian Government open data."_

 However, every time I’ve attempted to use it, I’ve struggled to discover any interesting data that is more than a twenty-row Excel table.
-For example, the search function only references the dataset description, not the dataset name or fields.

 ### The problem
 The DataVic platform: